• Skip to primary navigation

 Fresh Coconut – Use grated fresh coconut to make the chutney.

-You can buy frozen grated coconut from the freezer section of an Indian grocery store to save some time.
+You can buy frozen grated coconut from the freezer section of an Indian grocery store to save time.

-Fried Bengal Gram (Roasted Chana, Bhuna Chana) – Adding fried Bengal gram will improve the texture of chutney and prevent it from getting watery.
+Fried Bengal Gram (Roasted Chana, Bhuna Chana) – Adding fried Bengal gram will improve the texture of the chutney and prevent it from getting watery.

 Mint Leaves are the star ingredient of this recipe.